-Collard greens.
-I won’t forget the first time I ate them at Sylvia’s in Harlem.
-I was fresh off the boat from Paris, and I’d literally never seen them before.
-We’d had a similar Spring green in the UK, but it tasted nothing like this smoky marvel!
-Collard greens are a fabulously tasty member of the cancer fighting cruciferous family.
+Collard greens are a fabulously tasty member of the cancer-fighting cruciferous family.
 They are rich in vitamins A,C,K and Folate, and also in minerals like calcium, making them a great addition to a vegetarian diet.
 Early summer is a great time to get into collard greens recipes, when you can buy bunches of tender young greens at the farmer’s market.
-Traditional collard greens recipes are slow cooked with a smoked ham hock, but for a completely vegetarian version that’s nitrite-free, you can get the same flavor by braising them with smoked paprika.
-But you can also use collard greens in very non-traditional ways, in frittatas, soups, stews even shredded into strips for a deliciously spicy green olio, aglio pepperoncino pasta!
-And our Cornbread with collard greens is out of this world!
-Go green, go collards!
+Traditional collard greens recipes are slow-cooked with a smoked ham hock, but for a completely vegetarian, nitrate-free version, you can get the same flavor by braising them with smoked paprika.
+But you can also use collard greens in very non-traditional ways, in frittatas, soups, stews even shredded into strips for a deliciously spicy green Aglio e Olio Pepperoncino Pasta!